Three-Yarn Scarf For Giving

 Yarn A: Super Soft Merino in Crocus Bud; Yarn B: Tussock in Bright Thistle; Yarn C: Brume in Alpine Phlox

-Yarn A: Super Soft Merino in Wild Violet; Yarn B: Tussock in Deep Sea Blue; Yarn C: Brume in Amethyst Purple
+Yarn A: Super Soft Merino in Wild Violet; Yarn B: Tussock in Blue Black; Yarn C: Brume in Amethyst Purple

-Yarn A: Super Soft Merino in Cobalt Blue; Yarn B: Tussock in Freshwater Blue; Yarn C: Brume in Electric Lapis
+Yarn A: Super Soft Merino in Cobalt Blue; Yarn B: Tussock in Lapis Lazuli; Yarn C: Brume in Electric Lapis

 Yarn A: Super Soft Merino in Sapphire Blue; Yarn B: Tussock in Cerulean Sea; Yarn C: Brume in Blue Fjord